 In addition to these sessions, there will be two plenary debates with invited speakers, one at the start of the conference and one at its close.
 All other conference time will be devoted to Associates, Themed, and Free Sessions.

-We are pleased to feature sessions hosted by the following organisations:
+We are delighted to feature sessions hosted by the following organisations:

 - The Performance Philosophy Research Network: Performance-Cage-Philosophy